compostbrain/compostbrain.github.io/_posts/2017-10-18-has-many-through.markdown

 ### Step 1

-- Create a model for the join table with references to the mdoels being joined
+- Create a model for the join table with references to the models being joined

 ```terminal
 bin/rails g model round_status player:references round:references status:integer